UFYB 325: Willpower Doesn’t Exist – Why We Fall Off the Wagon

 The lack of those skills was creating your previous reality of not doing the thing.
 And since you didn’t change the skills, you just end up right back in that pattern.
 The good news is that, unlike a mysterious character trait of willpower or discipline.
 These are just skills that you can learn and practice and develop.
 The skill of tolerating discomfort, emotional or physical, when you are doing something new, of tolerating boredom or anxiety or shame or whatever else.
 And the skill of changing your thinking to stop producing so many negative emotions around the habit change.

 Those are both just skills you can learn.
 This resolution series I did in December has been so popular with you all and I really want to make sure that you keep going and learn how to actually execute.
-So that is why we’re going to be doing this brand new free challenge called The Get Back on the Wagon Challenge that I mentioned earlier, where I’m going to really deep dive into the thought patterns that make you fall off the wagon in the first place and then that keep you off the wagon.
+And tune back in next week, we’re going to be talking about why it snowballs when we do fall off the wagon and what the three perfectionistic thought patterns have to do with that.
+See you then.

 If you’re loving what you’re learning on the podcast, you have got to come check out The Feminist Self-Help Society.
 It’s our newly revamped community and classroom where you get individual help to better apply these concepts to your life along with a library of next level blow your mind coaching tools and concepts that I just can’t fit in a podcast episode.
 It’s also where you can hang out, get coached and nerd out about all things thought work and feminist mindset with other podcast listeners just like you and me.